Give me one good reason why I should give up my limited spare time to come to your Science Week event! While you’re at it, give me a few good reasons.

 Write a short, snappy event title

-Good examples include ‘Can science save humanity?’, ‘Epigenetics: you are what your grandparents ate’ or ‘The mathematical magic of The Simpsons’.
+Good examples include ‘Can science save humanity?’, ‘Fifty shades of cray: reproduction in the sea’, ‘Footy Quake’ (can a rugby crowd register on the Richter scale?), ‘Poo Palace’ or ‘The mathematical magic of The Simpsons’.
 They are attention grabbing or challenging, descriptive, fun and/or convey a lot in a few short words.

 ‘National Science Week in Toowoomba’ isn’t a great title—people will know the event has something to do with Science Week because they’ve come across it on the Science Week app or website.
 Choose words that provide new information.